jbrooks0624/vaccinators-app/README.md

 # vaccinators-app
-We wanted to create a mobile app that allows people to get their vaccination status validated with a government database, so that it is harder to fake being vaccinated.
+We wanted to create an application that allows people to get their vaccination status validated by a government database, so that it is harder to fake being vaccinated.

+# backend
+Our backend is primarily python that interacts with data from a sqlite database.
+Our backend communicates with our frontend via flask